Here you’ll find answers to frequently asked questions about stem cell donation.

 CAN I REGISTER FOR A SPECIFIC PERSON?

-No. When you register with DKMS-BMST, you are added to the national registry where any patient searching for a donor can potentially match with you.
+When you register with DKMS-BMST, you are added to the DKMS registry.
+Your data is stored confidentially and you could match with a patient anywhere in the world.
 Registering is a serious commitment that requires you to be willing to donate to any patient in need.
 If you only want to see if you can donate to a particular person, you must be tested privately through the patient’s transplant doctor.

 I am already registered.
 Can I still register with DKMS-BMST too?

 If you are already registered with any other registry in the country where you are living, you should not re-register.
-We, and each of these organisations, list the relevant information of our donor’s with the Bone Marrow Donor Worldwide (BMDW), so re-registering would lead to duplication, confusion and a waste of resources.
+We, and each of these organisations, list the relevant information of our donor’s with the World Marrow Donor Association (WMDA), so re-registering would lead to duplication, confusion and a waste of resources.

 I’M OVER 50 YEARS OF AGE, WHY CAN’T I REGISTER?

+The safety of all of our donors is our main priority.
 The age limit is not intended to discriminate.
 Medical guidelines have been established to protect the safety of the donor and provide the best possible treatment to the patient.
-With age comes a small increase in the risk of side effects from anesthesia.
 Additionally, research shows that cells from younger donors lead to a more successful outcome for the patients.

 Does ethnicity affect finding a match?

 Ethnic heritage is a very important factor.
-Donors are most likely to match a patient of their own ethnicity, because people from the same ethnic group are more likely to have the same tissue traits.
-With more than 18,000 known HLA characteristics that can occur in millions of combinations, finding a match is already extremely rare.
+A patient is most likely to find a matching donor who has the same ethnicity, because people from the same ethnic group are more likely to have the same tissue traits.
+With more than 25,000 known HLA characteristics that can occur in millions of combinations, finding a match is extremely rare.
 Patients of more diverse ethnic backgrounds also tend to have more diverse HLA types, making it even more difficult to find a match.

 WHY ARE THERE WEIGHT RESTRICTIONS FOR POTENTIAL DONORS?

-There are medical guidelines for bone marrow donations that have been established by the National Marrow Donor Program (NMDP) to protect the safety of the donor and provide the best possible outcome for the patient.
+There are medical guidelines for blood stem cell donations that have been established by the World Marrow Donor Association (WMDA) to protect the safety of the donor and provide the best possible outcome for the patient.
 The height and weight guidelines for donors allow for a Body Mass Index (BMI) of up to approximately 40.
-Possible complications with donors that have a higher BMI include compromised venous access for PBSC collection.

-IS DONATING STEM CELLS THE SAME AS DONATING BLOOD?
+IS DONATING BLOOD STEM CELLS THE SAME AS DONATING BLOOD?

-No. When you register with DKMS-BMST, you are making yourself available as a potential stem cell donor for a patient in need of a transplant.
-If you match with a patient, you will be asked to donate blood stem cells or marrow in procedures that differ from donating blood.
-You can remain a regular blood donor after registering as a stem cell donor, however if you do match with a patient, we ask that you don’t give blood for a month prior to donation.
+When you register with DKMS-BMST, you are making yourself available as a potential blood stem cell donor for a patient in need of a transplant.
+You will only be asked to donate if you match with a patient.
+You will then be asked to donate blood stem cells in a procedure that is similar to donating blood platelets.
+You can remain a regular blood donor after registering as a stem cell donor, however if you do match with a patient, we ask that you don’t give blood for a month prior to donation and for a few months after.

 WHAT ARE THE CHANCES I’LL GET CALLED TO DONATE?